erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ## Performance Considerations

-This approach is part of Deep neural systems and requires careful consideration of resource constraints.
+This strategy is part of Deep neural systems and requires careful consideration of resource constraints.

 ## Do Not Confuse With